 BTUs

-As discussed at length in previous sections of this post, BTUs (a measurement of fuel-based heat) are important to consider when shopping for a portable propane fire pit.
+As discussed in detail in previous sections of this post, BTUs (a measure of fuel-based heat) are crucial to consider when purchasing a portable propane fire pit.
 The higher the BTU rating, the more heat the unit will put out.
 However, you’ll also want to keep in mind that higher BTUs will burn through your propane faster, especially if you’re running the unit on high.

 Accessories

-When you’re looking at your options, take a look at the accessories that come with the fire pit.
-You’ll certainly want the propane hose & regulator included, and you’ll want to take note of its length.
+When considering your options, take a look at the accessories that come with the fire pit.
+You’ll undoubtedly want the propane hose & regulator included, and you’ll want to take note of its length.
+If you find a high-quality unit that comes with a carrying case or even a cover, that’s definitely a nice bonus.

 When looking at portable propane fire pits, consider what accessories come along with the unit.
 At the very least, you should receive a propane hose with a regulator.
 Be sure to take note of the length of the hose, depending on how far away from the fire you’d like your propane tank to be.